MailTape/MailTape-v1/_posts/2017-11-12-Yazz-Ahmed.md

 # MailTape's selection

 ## Yazz Ahmed — La Saboteuse
-_Sanjay_: **"**It's pretty challenging for me to pick just one track from Yazz's latest album, 'La Saboteuse', as the whole piece feels cinematic in its storytelling.
-Nonetheless, this crepuscular title track gives my thoughts the time and space to float freely among the quiet bass clarinet and gentle percussion—perfect for a dewy Sunday morning.**"**
+_Sanjay_: **"**It's pretty challenging for me to pick just one track from Yazz's latest album, 'La Saboteuse'.
+In this atmospheric title track the tension between the quiet bass clarinet and gentle percussion create a foreboding effect.
+Perfect for a dewy Sunday morning.**"**

 ## Fran & Flora – The Hollow Tree
 _Sanjay_: **"**The first time I saw [Fran & Flora](https://www.franandflora.com/) in London we were treated to a Romani a capella sung in harmony, along with anecdotes about their musical adventures in Eastern Europe.
 I'm looking forward to their upcoming debut album.
 Such a cool duo!**"**

 ## Zoe Rahman — Shiraz
 _Sanjay_: **"**An oldie but a goodie from pianist [Zoe Rahman](http://www.zoerahman.com/).
-I've seen her perform a few times in London and Leicester and I love the soft rhythmic ruminations with repeating low themes emerging in the gaps between treble trills in this track.
+I've seen her perform a few times in London and Leicester and I love the rhythmic ruminations with repeating low themes emerging in the gaps between treble trills in this track.
 If you're in London, she'll be performing [solo at lunchtime on 13th November](https://www.pizzaexpresslive.com/whats-on/zoe-rahman) as part of this year's jazz festival.**"**

 ## Vijay Iyer — Break Stuff
 _Sanjay_: **"**With all this talk of gaps, between revision and the break, we try to remain in passage and resist drawing conlcusions with this title track from an album by the [Vijay Iyer Trio](http://vijay-iyer.com/) explicitly delighting in the breaks.
 If you haven't done so already, I'd recommend hearing Vijay—alongside his many ensembles—live!**"**